semgrep/semgrep-docs/docs/release-notes/march-2024.md

 ### Changed

-Findings with a critical severity now display in Semgrep Cloud Platform with a darker red color to help distinguish them from high-severity findings.
+- Findings with a critical severity now display in Semgrep Cloud Platform with a darker red color to help distinguish them from high-severity findings.
 - Findings are now displayed in Semgrep Cloud Platform with readable names, such as `git-url-parse: Inefficient Regular Expression Complexity` instead of `lodash.defaultsdeep: Improper Input Validation`.
 - Added additional reachability filter values to Semgrep Cloud Platform.
 Users can now search using the following values: **Reachable**, **Always Reachable**, **Conditionally Reachable**, **Unreachable**, **Unknown**.

 ### Fixed

-- Fixed an issue where reachable findings were labeled **unreachable** in Semgrep Cloud Platform.
+- Fixed an issue where reachable findings were labeled **Unreachable** in Semgrep Cloud Platform.
 - Fixed an issue where bulk triage didn't work in Semgrep Cloud Platform for Supply Chain findings.
 - Fixed an issue where Supply Chain rules and findings erroneously display a confidence label.